geretu5/ISClicker/README.md

 # ISClicker
-My homemade clicker for the game Idle Slayer, will be updated periodically.
+My clicker for the game Idle Slayer, will be updated periodically.

 To use the clicker you will have to install python and extensions for it (pyautogui, time, keyboard).
 Sprite pictures must be stored in the same folder as the ".py" file.
 To get started, run the ".py" file, after which the script will start.
-For it to start working fully, you need to press the "F1" key; to pause the script, press the "F2" key.
+For it to start working fully, you need to press the "F1" key; to pause the script, hold the "F2" key.

 This script can:
 Collect rewards from minions yourself.